dmiller/clojure-clr-next/_posts/2025-02-20-AOT-compilation-issues.md

 ## Background

 ClojureCLR initially was developed on what is now called .NET Framework, currently in some 4.8.x version.
+(The first version of ClojureCLR supported 3.5.)
 Under Framework, ClojureCLR was able to do ahead-of-time (AOT) compilation and save to disk DLL files containing compiled Clojure source code.
 This allowed the distribution of pre-compiled versions of all Clojure runtime supplied as Clojure source -- `core.clj` and the rest.
-Startup-times were significantly reduced by loading DLLs versus loading and compiling all the source files.
+Startup-times were significantly reduced by loading DLLs versus loading the source files from scratch.

-When .Net Core was introduced, the saving dynamic assemblies to file was no longer supported.
+When .Net Core was introduced,  saving dynamic assemblies to file was no longer supported.
 The official reason:

 > The `AssemblyBuilder.Save` API wasn't originally ported to .NET (Core) because the implementation depended heavily on Windows-specific native code that also wasn't ported. ([Source](https://learn.microsoft.com/en-us/dotnet/fundamentals/runtime-libraries/system-reflection-emit-persistedassemblybuilder))